GSA/cto-website/content/emergent-technology/virtual-presence.md

 The category STARS3 ET 8(a) Streamlined Technology Acquisition Resource for Services (STARS) III Emerging Technology-Focused IT Services - This scope sub-area provides for IT services-based solutions which involve emerging technology (ET) innovation to securely accelerate transformation and advance mission outcomes.
 A task order requirement can fit in this sub-area if it includes IT services-based solutions with ET as the focus.

-## White House Priorities

-The White House Priorities are set by each administration.
-Currently these are the high level priority areas which are subject to change based on official release by OMB on behalf of the Office of the President.
-Within the Virtual Presence space, we’ve identified potential alignment within the priorities and how the federal community might leverage them.

-### COVID-19, Equity, and Climate

-As the staggered return to the physical workplace continues, it will be more important than ever to ensure equal experiences across unique working environments.
-As our overview of Virtual Presence technologies has shown, these tools enable employees to participate on even terms with their in-person colleagues.
-Further, virtual office spaces can help remote employees more clearly define their workspaces within the home, which may help individuals place stricter boundaries between their work and personal lives.
-This will be of particular benefit to those residing in smaller homes, who may not have the luxury of a dedicated office space.
-It may also reduce the commuting burden on individuals who would otherwise spend time and money (not to mention frustration) on lengthy commutes.
-In the same vein, this will help achieve the Administration's climate goals by reducing vehicle emissions and potentially heating/cooling for large office spaces.

-For further reading regarding the current administration's priorities see the [Biden-⁠Harris Administration Immediate Priorities](https://www.whitehouse.gov/priorities/).

 ## Dependencies and Risks

 ### Dependencies